BCDevOps/backup-container/README.md

 1. Verify that the database restore worked
     1. On the database pod, query a table - e.g the USER table: `SELECT * FROM "SBI_USER";` - you can look at other tables if you want.
     1. Verify the expected data is shown.
-1. Exit remote shells back to your local commmand line
+1. Exit remote shells back to your local command line
 1. From the Openshift Console restart the app:
     1. Scale up any pods you scaled down and wait for them to finish starting up.
 View the logs to verify there were no startup issues.
 1. Verify full application functionality.